Skip to Main Content

 Ultra courses: Additional information about the tools available in all Ultra courses

-Section D: Standards and expectations for Ultra and Original courses
+Section C: Standards and expectations for Ultra courses

-• Minimum standards for layout and format in all NILE courses
+• Minimum standards for layout and format in NILE courses

 • ABL expectations for all NILE courses

-The NILE design standards were updated for Ultra courses and approved by the University of Northampton Student Support Forum on the 15th of April, 2021
+• 2021: The standards were updated to include new standards for Ultra courses, and were approved by the Student Support Forum.

 NILE design standards, expectations, and guidance for an excellent student experience